Historic Glasshouse Apprenticeship

-Kew Historic Glasshouse Apprentices have a training plan that outlines everything needed to achieve their certificate.
-On-the-job training will be integrated with training day sessions as needed, where theoretical tuition and practical demonstration will be delivered by Kew specialists.
-Kew Historic Glasshouse Apprentices have access to our libraries, computer and information systems.
+Historic Glasshouse apprentices have a training plan that outlines everything needed to achieve their certificate.
+On-the-job training will be integrated with training day sessions as needed including relevant certificates of competence — for example: application of pesticides PA 1&6a, where theoretical tuition and practical demonstration will be delivered by Kew specialists.
+Kew Historic Glasshouse apprentices have access to our libraries, computer and information systems.

 The work placements are intended to make two major contributions to the scheme as a whole:

 - the acquisition of craft, technical and employment skills

 - the opportunity to experience the major restoration of a significant Victorian glasshouse, nursery and propagation work, and planting of bedding schemes for display

 Historic Glasshouse apprentices receive a unique training log for recording work undertaken specific to the section they are working in.
 Team leaders or trainers are responsible for the basic on-the-job training, which is reviewed every three months.

 Historic Glasshouse apprentices are required to produce a practical work journal to record personal learning on a daily basis.
 These work journals are evidence of development and learning and will be presented to the Studentship Review board, prior to graduation.
 Historic Glasshouse apprentices also complete a weekly plant profile on a species they are working with to build plant knowledge.

 Apprentices are required to learn about up to a total of 120 plants per year.
 These will be presented as ten plants a month by an ident coordinator.
 Apprentices will complete plant profiles for these plants and be assessed with a plant identification test.
 These tests will incorporate previous months' plants leading to an overall test at the end of each year.